zhanghang1989/p3o/README.md

 ```
 # Acknowledgements - OpenAI Baselines

 Special thanks to OpenAI for the Baselines implementations.
-Enviroment generation such as Atari and MujoCo, monitoring, and logging are based/copied on/from OpenAI Baselines <https://github.com/openai/baselines>. "p3o/oailibs/oailibs" contains related codes.
+Vectorized environment generation such as Atari and MujoCo, environment wrappers, monitoring, logging, etc are based/copied on/from OpenAI Baselines <https://github.com/openai/baselines>. "p3o/oailibs/oailibs" contains related codes.

-# Gluon-RL

-Gluon-RL is a toolkit for Reinformcement Learning models.

 # Getting Started